scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ## Concerning `ApplePS2SmartTouchpad.kext`
+### Update
+I have replaced this kext with `VoodooPS2Controller` due to stability issues.
+This kext is more feature-rich and has better support for scrolling, but its debugged nature floods the Console and it seems buggy in the following aspects:

+1. the keyboard is stuck (having to wait a few seconds to be able to input anything) during caps switch after a few days of not rebooting the machine; this can be (temporarily) fixed by sleeping.
+2. if you attempt to clean the touchpad and mop all over it with the machine still awake, the touchpad stops working altogether; only a reboot is able to fix this.

+`VoodooPS2Controller` seems a little bit stabler and more responsive, but the scrolling and gesture support are far from satisfactory.
+Thus I'm using the touchscreen with a paid driver that supports native macOS gestures as a replacement.

+If you decided to use this over `VoodooPS2Controller`, replace `VoodooPS2Controller.kext` in the kext directory with `ApplePS2SmartTouchpad.kext`, which can be found in the POST-INSTALL.

+### Info
 The author of the kext seems to have postponed the development of this driver until the end of this year.
 This configuration uses Version 3.6 beta 5, which is the latest as of October 18 2018.

 The kext has been modified and tuned for a better usability, as some of the gestures are frequently misinterpreted.